Shalini-Ganeshan/Roomkeys.com/README.md

 # RoomKeys

-Welcome to **RoomKeys**!
 This is a hotel booking application that allows users to register, login, and book hotels seamlessly.
 With a variety of features such as chat support, secure login using JWT, hotel management, and more, RoomKeys aims to provide a comprehensive and user-friendly experience for hotel bookings.

 ## Features